Kaalig/OverTheWire-Walkthrough/README.md

 This will lead us to be on the bandit0 machine, which should be like this :
 ![bandit0_2](https://github.com/user-attachments/assets/8114d81e-9426-45f7-8ae5-e60868272aa8)

+Bravo !
+This one was fast and easy but still !
+You completed your first bandit level !
+Don't forget to **save** the **password** in your password file also.

 ### Level 0 - 1